OscarOdh/GMMK3_RGB/README.md

 **Why write it at all, when the keyboard has onboard effects?** Because reactive-typing effects that live in the firmware can't be tuned, and the ones that can be tuned need software anyway.
-This does the effect on the host: the app computes each frame, works out which of 125 LEDs actually changed, and sends only those.
+This does the effect on the host.
+The app computes each frame, works out which of 125 LEDs actually changed, and sends only those.
 When you stop typing it stops sending.
 A still keyboard costs one atomic read and an array compare per tick.